nebaughman/Katapult/README.md

 ## Wishlist

-- Bring the `web` and `srv` projects together under one build environment (maybe by having gradle run the yarn scripts)
+- Bring the `app` and `api` projects together under one build environment (maybe by having gradle run the yarn scripts)
 - Rewrite `build.gradle` in Kotlin script
 - Cross-compile the Kotlin data classes used by the API for both JS and JVM, so the same implementations can be sent and received on each side
 - Allow for TypeScript `.ts` files, as well as `<script lang="ts">` in `.vue` files